 For a bottom-fixing toilet seat, the bolts must be tightened from underneath.
 As such, access will need to be possible to deal with these.

-Now you may be wondering “Why is this in extras?”.
-Well, believe it or not, it isn’t always an option despite most suppliers providing them.
+Now you may be wondering, “Why is this in extras?”
+Well, it isn’t always an option despite most suppliers providing them.

 Any bathroom can benefit from soft-close toilet seat hinges.
 They can help prevent fingers from being trapped and stop the seats from being slammed down by accident.
 Having said that, do not force the toilet seat to close as the hinges can be damaged.